gpark1005/mac-address-tool/README.md

 1. (Optional) Store the following alias in your `~/bash_aliases` file to avoid having to run the full `docker run...` command for each request: `alias mlu='docker run --rm mac-address-tool -k=$mlkey'`

+> Open a terminal to perform steps 2-4

-2. (Optional) To avoid having to constantly enter your API key for each request, it is convenient to set it as an environment variable: `export mlkey=<Your API key>`
+2. (Optional) To avoid having to constantly enter your API key for each request, it is convenient to set it as shell environment variable: `export mlkey=<Your API key>`

 3. Clone the repo and `cd` into the cloned directory